srsolutionsag/H5PPageComponent/README.md

 ## Description

+### Base plugin

-First install and enable [H5P](https://github.com/studer-raimann/H5P).
+First you need to install the [H5P](https://github.com/studer-raimann/H5P) plugin

-This plugin is an extension for the H5P RepositoryObject Plugin (https://github.com/studer-raimann/H5P).
-It allows to create and use H5P content in the ILIAS page editor.

-Page:
+You don't need to use the repository object, if you don't wish it

+### Page component editor

+You can add, edit or remove H5P contents in the page component editor

+You can also import H5P contents from .h5p files or export H5P contents to .h5p files

+Results of H5P contents are not available

 ![Page](./doc/images/page.png)

 ## Adjustment suggestions